shobrook/syntaxis/README.md

   y.mean()
 ```

-It may be the case that `mean` is actually an attribute of `np.array`, but saplings will not capture this since `y.mean()` would never be executed.
+It may be the case that `mean` is actually an attribute of `np.array`, but saplings will not capture this since `y.mean()` is never executed.

 ### Functions